invoklab/InvokController/README.md

 `ControllerName.colorPicker.getV()` -> Return Value component of HSV color space as __double__.

 ### Button Array

 Set state of button individually or all button at once.
 App will send 12 button states as string.
 The data will then be parsed and processed, and then user can get state of each button pressed in boolean.

 #### Getters

 `ControllerName.buttonArray.getButtonArrayState(int button)` -> Return button state as __bool__.
 User need to specify which button state to get by passing number 0-11 (correspond to button 1 - 12) as parameter to getter function.

 ### Sliders

 Set state of slider individually or all sliders at once with master slider.
 App will send 6 slider value as string.
 The data will then be parsed and processed, and then user can get value of each slider in double with single precision (xx.x).

 #### Getters

 `ControllerName.slider.getSliderData(int slider)` -> Return slider value as __double__.
 User need to specify which slider to get by passing number 0-5 (correspond to slider 1 - 6) as parameter to getter function.

+### Serial Monitor

+Controller serial monitor act just like Arduino serial monitor.
+It can send, receive and print data between ESP device and Controller app.

+#### Getters

+`ControllerName.print(std::string stringToPrint)` -> will print 'stringToPrint' in Controller app.
+`ControllerName.getIncomingCommand()` -> Return a __std::string__ received from Controller app.
+`ControllerName.setIncomingCommand(std::string command)` -> Setter function to set the command when it is received from the app.
+This setter can also be used to flush the buffer by passing empty string as parameter ("").